smithmicro/bamboo-ci-health/README.md

 Open `https://${PROXY_HOSTNAME}/` in your browser and verify that you can login the using credentials specified by _BAMBOO_ADMIN_USERNAME_ and _BAMBOO_ADMIN_PASSWORD_ in your `.env` file.

+If the server is exposed on the internet, please open _Bamboo administration_ &gt;
+_Global permissions_ and disable access for "Anonymuous users" and (any) "Logged in users".

 Next, have Python 3.8+ installed on MacOS or Linux and create a virtualenv: